 150 g Tuvar Dal (3/4 cup)

 30 g Channa Dal (1/4 cup)(Optional, don't use if using peanuts or whole chickpeas)

 --- In a Pan, add a teaspoon of oil, roast the Channa Dal and Coriander seeds, after they become slightly roasted, add the red chillies.
 Let it cool.

 -- add some water and the coconut to this and grind to a smooth paste.

 --- Add two teaspoons of oil and start by frying the bitter gourd, until they lose some of the bright green color.

---- Add the tamarind juice to it and the turmeric powder and salt and let it come to a boil and let the bitter gourd cook completely.
+--- Add the tamarind juice to it, the turmeric powder, sambar powder, salt and te rest of the water, let it come to a boil and let the bitter gourd cook completely.

---- Once the bitter gourd is cooked, u should be able ti break a slice in two with a spoon easily.
+--- Once the bitter gourd is cooked, (you should be able to break a slice in two with a spoon easily).

 --- Add the pressure cooked dal to this, and bring to a boil.